Advise and Consent

 “And the name John Regelind III?” said Sean.

 “Sean, would you make us some coffee, please?” said Mary.
 “Gentlemen, fasten your seat belts.
-You’re in for a bumpy ride.”
+We’re in for a bumpy ride.”